pkumar2991/DSA/Heaps/HeapNotes.md

 ## When to use Heap?
 Heap can be used to find minimum or maximum item among list of items.

-In this case, Heap would be the best choice as it's time complexity for finiding min and max, inserting and deleting is fat better than other linear data structures.
+In this case, Heap would be the best choice as it's time complexity for finiding min and max, inserting and deleting is far better than other linear data structures.

 ![[TimeComplexity_Heap_Analysis.png]](https://github.com/pkumar2991/DSA/blob/main/images/TimeComplexity_Heap_Analysis.png)